 - Proctored ATI tests will be administered whenever possible by computers on a date to be announced or as scheduled in the calendar.
 If computer access is not available, then the proctored test will be administered by pencil/paper test and proctored by the course instructor. - Proctored exams will be given on the last week of Fundamentals of Nursing, Pharmacology, Intermediate Med Surg, Pediatric, Maternity, and Leadership and Supervision.
-NOTE: The proctored exam for Med-Surg is not given until end of Term 3. - Students who achieve a passing score of 60% and above (Level1) on ATI and an overall course grade of 75% or better will proceed to the next scheduled course. - If the student achieves greater than 65th percentile score, the student will receive extra credit to be added to the final course grade, after the course grade is determined to be a passing percentage of at least 75%. - The extra points will be assigned as follows: - 1.
-65% 75% = 1 point - 2.
-76% 85% = 2 points - 3.
-86% 100% = 3 points - A student who achieves the 59th percentile or less will receive an "Incomplete" until the student has completed remediation as follows: - 1.
-Within 1 week or less from the failed ATI proctored test date, the student will review content ideas indicated for improvement by the ATI test summary and discuss remediation plan with the course instructor or tutor. - 2.
+NOTE: The proctored exam for Med-Surg is not given until end of Term 3. - Students who achieve a passing score equivalent of Level II on all modules of proctored ATI tests and an overall course grade of 79% or better will proceed to the next scheduled course. - If the student achieves greater a Level III on any module of proctored ATI test and an overall course grade of 79%, the student will receive an extra credit to be added to the final course grade of 2 points. - A student who achieves the 79th percentile or less will receive an "Incomplete" until the student has completed remediation as follows:

+- 1. Within 1 week or less from the failed ATI proctored test date, the student will review content ideas indicated for improvement by the ATI test summary and discuss remediation plan with the course instructor or tutor. - 2.
 The student will retake the non-proctored test until the score is at least 85%. - 3.
 The student will submit a copy of the non-proctored test score to course instructor no more than a week from the failed ATI proctored test date. - 4.
 The student will be scheduled to take the remedial proctored exam no more than a week from the first failed ATI proctored test date.
 Upon receipt of a remedial proctored exam grade of 60th percentile or better score, the course instructor will process the grade change to the earned course grade.
 No extra credits will be earned with the remedial proctored exam. - 5.
 If the student fails to achieve a 60th percentile or better within the given timeframe of two weeks, the student will not be allowed to progress on the next course or clinical practicum.